-Intermediaries that invest in shares on behalf of their customers may charge fees directly to their customer accounts in connection with their investments.
+Intermediaries that invest in shares on behalf of their customers may charge brokerage commissions or other fees directly to their customer accounts in connection with their investments.
 You should contact your Intermediary for information regarding such charges, as these fees, if any, may affect the return such customers realize with respect to their investments.
-These Intermediaries may receive payments from the Funds or Goldman Sachs for the services provided by them with respect to Preferred Shares.
-These payments may be in addition to other payments borne by the Funds.
+These Intermediaries may receive payments from the Fund or Goldman Sachs for the services provided by them with respect to the Drexel Hamilton Class Shares.